 If you enjoy the awesomeness of converting your laptop into a tablet, then 2-in-1 laptops are a good choice.
 But keep in mind that most times, you'll be able to get a lower price and stronger-performing features with a traditional laptop.

 How much battery life do you need?

 If you're on the go, you're going to need to make sure you snag a laptop that lasts more than 10 hours.
 But if you're a homebody or you're tied to your desk all day, perhaps you can sacrifice some battery life and save some money in the process.
-Check out our longest-lasting laptops list.
+Check out our laptops with the best battery life list.

 What specs do you need?

 Aim for a Core i5 CPU if you want decent performance.
 Memory and storage, you should aim for 8GB of RAM and a 256GB SSD.
-As far as display, don't get anything less than 1080p screen -- your eyes will thank you later.
+As far as display, don't get anything less than a 1080p screen — your eyes will thank you later.

 Gamers and content creators should be on the market for a laptop with discreet graphics, but finding a high-performing GPU under $1,000 might not be an easy task.